What Does Shingles Look Like?

 Blisters begin to appear on the rash area and start filling with fluid.
 These blisters are likely to itch.
 It’s possible that the blisters will spread to the rest of the body and face, but they usually stay around the blotchy red skin.
 At some point, the blisters will start oozing fluid.

-The blister fluid contains a contagious version of the varicella-zoster virus that should be avoided by anyone who is not immunized against either chickenpox of shingles.
+The blister fluid contains a contagious version of the varicella-zoster virus that should be avoided by anyone who is not immunized against either chickenpox of shingles or has an unhealthy immune system.
 If you come in contact with the fluid, you will not contract shingles.
 Instead, there is a chance that you will get chickenpox and a smaller chance that you will develop shingles years later.
+Remember, the varicella-zoster virus is not a shingles virus per say.
+Rather shingles is a possible consequence of contracting the varicella-zoster virus.

 Scabbing and Crusting